westonganger/chosen-remote-source/README.md

 Now upon entering text the remote URL will be used to create an AJAX query to update the select options.

-It send the following parameters:
+The ajax request will send the following parameters:

 - `q` - The search text
 - `selected` - The selected value(s)